Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

-\paragraph{Terminology and Information Architecture} The initial workflow enabled two customization concepts, “configuration templates” for experiment configurations and “session templates” for runtime configuration.
-Several participants confused these terms and reported \textit{``load template versus load session is very tricky''} (P1).
-Terminology for interaction controls, such as “chat mode” and "interaction variables," also lacked clarity for participants.

-In response, we simplified the model by removing the "session templates."
-Instead, the researchers now edit a single configuration template if they want to create custom experimental paradigms, and all the existing sessions are accessible by session ID.
-Further, we revised the terminology for all controls and parameters throughout the interface to match their functional scope without using specialized terminology.
-For instance, we use "Interaction Control" to replace "Interaction Variables," use "Private Chat" to replace "Chat Mode,."
+\paragraph{Parameter Semantics and Feedback} Several participants struggled with interaction controls and experiment parameters \re{due to the lack of visible feedback during configuration.} \re{P1 described the parameters looks} \textit{``too overwhelming''} \re{and P3 critiqued the terminology as} \textit{``computer science-y''} (P1) and \textit{``vague''}. \re{The struggle was attributed to a "Gulf of Execution:" participants could not visualize how changing a parameter (e.g., "Communication Level") would affect the participant interface and interactions.
+Without immediate feedback, participants hesitated to modify defaults.}

-\paragraph{Contextualized Configuration Across Tabs} Participants often needed to reference information from one stage while editing another.
-For instance, P2 shared she tends to \textit{``double-check''} parameters at different tabs \textit{``before launching a session''}.
-Participants may also need to adjust a parameter while checking the paradigm description or have new ideas for interaction controls after participant registration.
-However, the original tab-based navigation forced participants to switch between full-screen views, making it difficult to reference information from one stage while editing another.
-In response, we implemented a horizontal navigation functionality that allows users to seamlessly move between configuration tabs and experiment descriptions without losing context.
+\paragraph{\re{Information Architecture and Context Switching}} \re{The initial workflow introduced confusion between “configuration templates” (for experiment configurations) and “session templates” (for runtime configuration).} P1 described that \textit{``load template versus load session is very tricky''} (P1), \re{which caused them to be confused about where to save the settings.} \re{Furthermore,} P2 shared she tends to \textit{``double-check''} parameters at different tabs \textit{``before launching a session''}.
+The original tab-based navigation forced participants to switch between full-screen views, making it difficult to reference information from one stage \re{(e.g., Role Assignment)} while editing another \re{(e.g., Interaction Controls)}.

-\paragraph{Results Inspection and Progressive Disclosure} Participants completed result analysis tasks with a smoother experience and higher satisfaction, as they described the plots and summary statistics as \textit{``easy to interpret''} (P1) and \textit{``helpful for analyze''} (P3).
-One participant's complaint, which was also brought up in the session parameters page, was information density.
-Presenting all metrics as well as configurations at once makes it difficult for researchers to search for the relevant information they need.
-To improve this, we redesigned the results and configuration pages using a hierarchical structure with collapsible sections.
-This allows researchers to view a high-level summary by default and progressively disclose details as needed, improving information navigation and reducing information overload.
-This design was also implemented in the configuration pages.
+\paragraph{Results Inspection} \re{While participants praised the result analysis tools as} \textit{``easy to interpret''} (P1) and \textit{``helpful for analyze''} (P3), \re{they complaint about the information density.} The interface presented all metrics as well as configurations at once, making it difficult for researchers to search for the relevant information they need.